msobanjo/courseware/topics/docker/modules/containers/README.md

 These tasks are meant to be done in the order they appear, otherwise the solutions wouldn't work.

+Please use a bash terminal for the tasks.

 **Run a jenkins container**

 <details>